Aiwerioghene/Vans-Website-Clone/readme.md

 - HTML5: Used for creating the structure of the web pages.
 - CSS3: Used for styling the web pages and making them visually appealing.
 - JavaScript: Used for implementing interactive elements and enhancing user experience.
+- Bootstrap 4 : To make it responsive

 ## Installation